 Style Your Shoes with Shoe Jewelry

 I like to toughen up this full leather skirt as it has a girly vibe to it.
 Thus, to add edge to this girlie skirt I wore my light wash denim shirt, and pearl necklaces mixed with some metal.
 Furthermore, I decorated my Harley Davidson booties with shoe accessories.
 These shoe jewelry pieces are silver colored charm bracelet-like chains with a hook at each end and a long chain with charms.
 These shoe charms can be worn alone or in combination with the chains.
 The hooks can be easily hooked into the zipper and the ring on the other side of the booties.
-You can see how I style this girlie skirt before at the link.

 Street Style Outerwear